COVID-19: Stay-At-Home Advisory Takes Effect For Hudson Valley City

 The order took effect on Monday, Nov.
 16.

-Mount Vernon has seen double-digit increases in new daily COVID-19 cases, with the number of active cases climbing past 125 over the weekend.
+Mount Vernon has seen double-digit increases in new daily COVID-19 cases, with the number of active cases climbing to 173 on Monday, Nov.
+16.

 According to officials, the Mount Vernon COVID-19 taskforce will be enforcing social distancing requirements and ensuring that all businesses are in compliance with the state’s guidance regarding the virus.